WJLiddy/woodshedrecords/README.md

 Here's one that it generated:

-'''
+`
 {"name":"YNKVK","tempo":130,"a_section":[["C","G7+"],["C","C","C","G7"],["C7"],["C#7","D7"],["Dm7"],["G7"],["C"],["C"]],"b_section":[["Em7b5"],["A7"],["F6"],["Fm6"],["C"],["C"],["Am7"],["Dm7"],["G7"],["C"],["Dm7","G7"],["C"],["F"],["Bm7","E7"],["A"],["A"]],"structure":[["A1","B1"],["B2","B1","B"],["B1","B"],["B1","B"]]}
-'''
+`

 Got some ii V I, some secondary dominant changes, and it's not just one chord to a bar.
-Noice.
+Nice.
 Not sure why we don't like the "A" section but whatever.

 I made a (really crappy) melody, chord, and bass generator.
 Here's how this song looks and sounds realized:
+(image.png)

+`

+`

 # Other cool links
 [This guy did something similar, but with neural nets and using band in a box, which is cheating, kind of?
 Also his progressions are a lot richer](https://keunwoochoi.wordpress.com/2016/02/19/lstm-realbook/)